samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/Tokens.md

 ### Component-Level Tokens

-As described in [the Bodiless documentation](), a _component-level token_ composes a collection of styles and behaviors onto a _compound component_ — that is, one which renders more than a single element (these are the molecules, organisms, and templates in the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/ ':target=_blank')).
+A _component-level token_ composes a collection of styles and behaviors onto a _compound component_ — that is, one which renders more than a single element (these are the molecules, organisms, and templates in the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/ ':target=_blank')).
 As described above, such components use the Bodiless Design API to allow their constituent elements to receive tokens which define their look, feel, and behavior in the context of the enclosing component.

 <div class="warn">
   <strong>In this section:</strong>